-- No more than two courses may be counted for both the Law & Society minor and any other major or minor. - We recommend that the two required foundation courses are taken before the other required and elective classes in the minor.
+- No more than two courses from any one department can be used to fulfill the requirements for the minor.
+The exception is when SOC 2988 is selected as an elective, a second SOC elective can be taken. - No more than two courses may be counted for both the Law & Society minor and any other major or minor. - We recommend that the two required foundation courses are taken before the other required and elective classes in the minor.

-For further information on the minor, contact Fran Buntman (fbuntman@gwu.edu).
+For further information on the minor, contact the co-directors (lawandsociety@gwu.edu).